tianaccole/Airborne-Remote-Sensing-Project/README.md

 This is the read me and i changed it!
+Yay!